Barry Orton

 Randal Berry Orton (May 28, 1958 – March 19, 2021) was an American professional wrestler and actor.
-He was the son of professional wrestler Bob Orton, brother of professional wrestler Bob Orton Jr., and uncle of professional wrestler Randy Orton.
+He was a son of professional wrestler Bob Orton, brother of professional wrestler Bob Orton Jr., and uncle of professional wrestler Randy Orton.

 Early life

-Randal Berry Orton was born in Amarillo, Texas, the son of professional wrestler Bob Orton and his wife Rita.
+Randal Berry Orton was born in Amarillo, Texas, to professional wrestler Bob Orton and his wife Rita.
 He was named after professional wrestler Wild Red Berry.
 The family moved to Kansas City, Missouri, three days after his birth.
 He was a musician and performed in nightclubs, playing in many prominent club bands over the country.
 Disappointed by a "near miss" record deal in 1976, Orton switched to professional wrestling.

 Professional wrestling career

 Orton made his professional wrestling debut in 1976, trained by Bob Orton, Bob Roop, and Tully Blanchard.
 During his career in wrestling he competed in the WWF as Barry O (1985–1988, 1990–1991), ICW, WOW, the NWA, the IWF and Stampede Wrestling (where, while appearing as the masked Zodiac, he managed Jason the Terrible) he was mainly used as an enhancement talent.
 In 1984, Orton wrestled for around three months under a mask as the Assassin #3 with Jody Hamilton.
-Orton was a replacement for Hercules Hernandez who had recently been unmasked by Jimmy Valiant.
+Orton was a replacement for Hercules Hernandez, who had recently been unmasked by Jimmy Valiant.
 In a 2005 interview with Slam!
 Sports, Orton said "I was always struggling because I wanted to be a musician.
 I never saw myself as a professional wrestler."

 His career was affected in 1986 when he was driving under the influence and his female passenger died.
 The WWF would not allow him to wrestle until the matter was settled, and Orton went to Stampede Wrestling in Calgary as the masked Zodiac.
 Then in 1988 he worked for New Japan Pro-Wrestling as Barry Gasper teaming with Bob Orton as Billy Gasper.
-He returned to WWF in 1990 and also worked for Universal Wrestling Federation (Herb Abrams), Herb Abrams's promotion for a couple of appearances.
+He returned to WWF in 1990 and also worked for Universal Wrestling Federation (Herb Abrams), Herb Abrams' promotion for a couple of appearances.
 Orton retired from wrestling in 1991.

 Orton came out of retirement in 2011 for one night for Pro Wrestling Guerilla participating in a battle royal which was won by Roddy Piper.